joedank/ARdash/memory-bank/activeContext.md

 - **Fix Timeout Interval**: Update embedQueue.waitUntilFinished to clear the interval on resolve to prevent memory leaks
 - **Implement Progress Reporting**: Add job.updateProgress() calls in the estimate worker for better UI feedback
 - **Add Redis Outage Guards**: Implement additional error handling for cases where Redis is unavailable during job submission
+- **Enhance Address Deletion**: Consider adding a `reassignTo` parameter in `deleteAddress` to update dependent records before deletion, with user confirmation.
+- **Add Cascading Update Prompt**: Implement a confirmation dialog in `EditEstimate.vue` for cascading address updates to related projects if required by business rules.
+- **Update Unit Tests**: Add regression tests for `ClientSelector.vue` to cover `selectedAddressId` propagation and single emit behavior.
 - Implement AI-driven conversation workflow for smarter inspection-to-estimate conversion
 - Develop catalog deduplication with both trigram (pg_trgm) and vector similarity (pgvector) matching
 - Create user interfaces for handling potential duplicate detection with confidence scoring